 If you have gas coming out of your pilot pipe, but still no flame when trying to light it, the igniter is likely the problem.
-Igniters wear out over time and require replacement by a service person to get it back up and running again.
+Igniters wear out over time and require replacement by a service professional to get it back running again.
 Sometimes, however, there may be small bits of dust and debris that are hindering the system from connecting.
 You can try blowing compressed air into the space between the igniter and the thermocouple, waiting a few minutes and trying again.

 The last place to check is the gas.
 Go outside and make sure your gas valve is on.
 If your fireplace is the only appliance in your home run by gas, you may have shut off the intake valve when the fireplace was not in use.
 Ensure this is open so your fireplace has access to its fuel source.